JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 In this lecture, we will focus mainly on the first two, since SIMD instructions are mainly used for low-level optimization (such as writing your own very performant BLAS library), and task switching is not a true paralelism, but allows to run a different task when one task is waiting for example for IO.

-**The most important lesson is that before you jump into the parallelism, be certain you have made your squential code as fast as possible.**
+**The most important lesson is that before you jump into the parallelism, be certain you have made your sequential code as fast as possible.**

 ## Process-level paralelism
 Process-level paralelism means we run several instances of Julia (in different processes) and they communicate between each other using inter-process communication (IPC).
-The implementation of IPC differs if parallel julia instances share the same machine, or they are located spread over the network.
+The implementation of IPC differs if parallel julia instances share the same machine, or they are on different machines spread over the network.
 By default, different processes *do not share any libraries or any variables*.
-The are loaded as clean and it is up to the user to set-up all needed code and data.
+They are loaded clean and it is up to the user to set-up all needed code and data.

 Julia's default modus operandi is a single *main* instance controlling several workers.
 This main instance has `myid() == 1`, worker processes receive higher numbers.
 Julia can be started with multiple workers from the very beggining, using `-p` switch as
 ```julia